sokq44/erasmus-game/README.md

 - **Engaging Gameplay:** Experience thrilling platformer action with intuitive controls and challenging levels.
 - **Lovely Graphics:** Explore beautiful graphics from unity asset store.
+- **Astonishing Music**: Immerse yourself in the world of 8bit music.

 ## Installation
 - **Option 1**: Create an empty project in Unity (version 2022.3.21f1), clone the repo and build an .apk file.